Skip Navigation

 Annotation: This brief describes a pilot project to integrate preventive oral health care for women with low incomes and children from families with low incomes through local sites of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) in New Hampshire.
 The brief also explores alternative channels for bringing oral health care and education to populations with low incomes.
 Topics include administrative procedures, technology, capacity, funding, lessons learned, and next steps.

-Keywords: Children, Consumer education, Dental care, Health education, Infants, Low income groups, New Hampshire, Oral health, Pilot projects, Policy development, Preventive health services, Program development, Service integration, State initiatives, WIC Program, Women
+Keywords: Children, Consumer education, Health education, Infants, Low income groups, New Hampshire, Oral health, Oral health care, Pilot projects, Policy development, Preventive health services, Program development, Service integration, State initiatives, WIC Program, Women

 New Hampshire Pediatric Improvement Partnership; Collaborative Improvement and Innovation Network (CoIIN).
 2016.
 Adolescent and youth (AYA) assessment tour tool .
 Concord, NH: University of New Hampshire Pediatric Improvement Partnership., 4 pp.